ifdefelse/ProgPOW/README.md

 ## ProgPoW Algorithm Walkthrough

 The DAG is generated exactly as in ethash.
+All the parameters (ephoch length, DAG size, etc) are unchanged.
+See the original [ethash](https://github.com/ethereum/wiki/wiki/Ethash) spec for details on generating the DAG.

 ProgPoW can be tuned using the following parameters.
 The proposed settings have been tuned for a range of existing, commodity GPUs: